Sathish-M-R/talk-llama-fast/README.md

 conda deactivate
 ```
 - if there are some errors with xtts-api-server installation, check manual (not mine): https://github.com/daswer123/xtts-api-server?tab=readme-ov-file#installation Or another manual (didn't work for me) https://docs.sillytavern.app/extras/extensions/xtts/ I remember that when I first installed xtts-api-server it asked to install some full version of visual-cpp-build-tools.
 The default download page from MS wasn't working for me, so i had to google and found it elsewhere (maybe it was [VC_redist.x86.exe](https://learn.microsoft.com/ru-ru/cpp/windows/latest-supported-vc-redist?view=msvc-170)).
 Open a PR if you know which version of visual-cpp-build-tools is working for you.

+- In the same dir where you are now, create second conda for extras
 ```
 conda create -n extras
 conda activate extras